WEKA REST API and equivalent CLI commands

 Related information: Cluster capacity and redundancy management

-List failure domains: Lists all failure domains in the cluster.
+List failure domains: Returns a list of failure domains in the cluster.
 A failure domain is a set of hardware components that can fail together from a single root cause.

 weka cluster failure-domain